MurdocAV/Bus-Carpark-Simulator/README.md

   1. Display user inputs.
 (Formatted for client)
   2. Display simple rendering of Bus.

 If you try copy this code for a job interview, you might get the job tbh, if you're white that is.
 Rather than brown with an attitude.
+Jks, idk, I'm getting sick of this shit.
+Changing that attitud, just for employment reasons.